 Important Note: If you, or someone you know, are in immediate danger, call 911.

 Have you ever been a prisoner at Guadalupe County Correctional Facility?
 Do you have a friend or family member that spent time there?
 Have you ever visited an inmate at Guadalupe County Correctional Facility?

 If so, then you should tell us about it.
 Tell us about your experience because other people will know what to expect.

 Anyone who’s ever been arrested and sent to jail has some stories to tell about the whole experience.
 Why were you locked up?
 Did you experience fair treatment?
 How was day to day life at Guadalupe County Correctional Facility?
 Were the other inmates cool?
 How did it affect you to go to jail?

 Did you make friends in jail?
 Want to talk to somebody you met in jail?
 Leave a message for them here.

-Say wassup to people locked up at Guadalupe County Correctional Facility
+Send a message to people incarcerated at Guadalupe County Correctional Facility